OrBenNaim/2DSim/README.md

 - **simulation.py**: Manages the game logic and updates the grid.
 - **grid.py**: Defines the grid, cell toggling, and pattern handling.

-## Contributing

-Feel free to fork the repository, submit issues, or create pull requests.
-Contributions are welcome!

-## License

-This project is licensed under the MIT License.